Google Cloud Internal TCP/UDP Load Balancing is a regional load balancer that is built on the Andromeda network virtualization stack.

 - It's implemented in virtual networking.

 Unlike a proxy load balancer, an internal TCP/UDP load balancer doesn't terminate connections from clients and then open new connections to backends.
-Instead, an internal TCP/UDP load balancer routes original connections directly from clients to the healthy backends, without any interruption.
+Instead, an internal TCP/UDP load balancer routes connections directly from clients to the healthy backends, without any interruption.

 - There's no intermediate device or single point of failure.